BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > - _Partition_ - spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)

 In the _cluster_ placement group, we stick all the instances in the same AZ, which gives us better networking, and we can use enhanced networking. the risk is that if the Availability Zone fails, all the instances fail. we use this strategy when we have big jobs that need to complete fast, or when our applications need extremely low latency and high network throughput.\
-For the _spread_ placement groups, we span across multiple Availability Zone and hardware, this reduces the risk of failure (better Availability). however, we ate limited to having 7 instances per Availability Zone per placement group.
+For the _spread_ placement groups, we span across multiple Availability Zone and hardware, this reduces the risk of failure (better Availability). however, we are limited to having 7 instances per Availability Zone per placement group.
 The _Partition_ group uses partitions to separate machines. instances in a partition don't share physical racks with instances from other partitions, so the partition represents a rack inside the data center.
-EC2 instances have the partiton information as part of the metadata. this is usually used in big-data application which are partition-aware
+EC2 instances have the partiton information as part of the metadata. this is usually used in big-data application which are partition-aware.

 under the <cloud>EC2</cloud> service, we can choose the<kbd>Placement Group</kbd> tab and <kbd>Create Placement Group</kbd>, we give it a name, tags, and select the placement strategy. there are some options for the "spread" strategy (racks and outhosts) and the "partition" (number of partitions).\
 If we launch an instance, we look under the "advanced details" configuration and select which placement group to use.